 Fireworks are launched at 9:20 p.m. from behind the Governor's Palace.
 Arrive early enough to find a seat in the Palace Green for viewing and listen to the concerts.

-Virginia Beach puts on its annual Stars & Stripes Explosion for July Fourth.
+Virginia Beach puts on its annual Stars & Stripes Explosion for the Fourth of July.
 Thousands of visitors flock to the waterfront stages to see marching bands, tribute bands, and local entertainers followed by spectacular fireworks over the ocean in this free patriotic celebration.

 It actually gets so crowded that they may close the pier and grounds allowing only people with approved advance tickets or official reservations entry.

-Music City hosts one of the biggest fireworks shows in the country along the Cumberland waterfront, lasting just over a half hour.
-Accompanied by the Nashville Symphony Orchestra, the fireworks and music, starting at 9:30 p.m., are the finale of a jam-packed day of entertainment and music.
+Music City hosts one of the biggest fireworks shows in the country along the Cumberland waterfront.
+Accompanied by the Nashville Symphony Orchestra, the fireworks and music, starting at 9:30 p.m. on July 4, 2019, are the finale of a jam-packed day of entertainment and music.

 The main concert stage is located at Fifth Avenue and Broadway and will include a DJ and live music starting at noon and into the evening.